 A handbook for contractors,

 property managers and

 maintenance personnel

-working in homes, child
+working in homes and

-care facilities and schools
+child-occupied facilities

-built before 1978
+built before 1978.

 Who Should Read this Handbook?

 - Anyone who owns or manages housing or child-occupied facilities built before 1978. - Contractors who perform activities that disturb painted surfaces in homes and child-occupied facilities built before 1978 (including certain repairs and maintenance, and painting preparation activities).